John Perumbalath: Episcopal ministry

 In January 2025, it became public that he had been accused by two women of sexual harassment, following a broadcast by Channel 4 News.
 One woman alleged that he had forcibly kissed her and groped her while they were on a diocesan away day in 2019, which she then reported to an archdeacon.
 He was interviewed by police in March 2024 in relation to this accusation, but no further action was taken.
 The National Safeguarding Team had investigated the allegation in 2023 and had found it unsubstantiated.
-The other woman, later revealed to be Bev Mason, the Bishop of Warrington in the diocese of Liverpool, reported to senior clergy and the Archbishop of York in 2023 that she had been sexually harassed by Perumbalath.
+The other woman, later revealed to be Bev Mason, the Bishop of Warrington in the diocese of Liverpool, reported to senior clergy and the Archbishop of York in 2023 that she had been sexually harassed by Perumbalath in the cafe at the Church House during the General Synod meetings in February 2023.
 This was passed on to the National Safeguarding Team which concluded there was no safeguarding concern.
-Her complaint of misconduct was not taken further, as this was outside the 12-month limitation period under the Clergy Conduct Measure.
+Mason made a complaint of misconduct eighteen months later which was not taken further, as this was outside the 12-month limitation period under the Clergy Conduct Measure.

 Perumbalath publicly denied the allegations on 28 January 2025, saying "I don't believe I have done anything wrong."
 The following day, senior members of the Diocese of Liverpool publicly called for him to "step aside from all ministry in the Diocese of Liverpool" until the allegations made by the female bishop had been fully investigated.
 On 30 January, he announced that he would "retire from active ministry in the Church of England" - in practice, he would "step back" with immediate effect, but resign his see at a later date.
 He stated that this was caused by the "rush to judgment and my trial by media (be that social or broadcast) has made my position untenable" and that it "is not a resignation occasioned by fault or by any admission of liability".
+He resigned the See of Liverpool effective 31 July 2025.

 Theological positions

 Perumbalath is influenced by Oriental Orthodox, evangelical and Anglo-Catholic traditions, and follows a Benedictine framework for spirituality.
 He was born in the ancient Syrian Christian community in Kerala and trained for ordination at Union Biblical Seminary, a leading evangelical training college in India.

-Perumbalath affirms the ordained ministry of women and belongs broadly to the inclusive catholic tradition within the Church of England.
+Perumbalath affirms the ordained ministry of women.
 Theologically he belongs to the post-critical tradition of theology with heavy influence of Hans Frei, George Lindbeck and Walter Brueggemann.